-An ILE Thesis typically will focus on:
+An ILE Thesis (i.e., Plan A) typically will focus on:

-- A theoretical statement about the relationships among one or more exposures, interventions and/or outcomes. - A qualitative/quantitative descriptive study measuring the distribution or determinants of a relevant public health concern. - An analytic study utilizing accepted research designs to evaluate one or more hypotheses regarding the causes and consequences of a health concern within a community. - An experimental study to evaluate the efficacy/effectiveness of a potentially relevant intervention for population health - A meta-analysis that synthesizes existing knowledge in order to generate a composite estimate of risks and/or consequences of a population health concern.
+- A theoretical statement about the relationships among one or more exposures, interventions and/or outcomes. - A qualitative/quantitative descriptive study measuring the distribution or determinants of a relevant public health concern.

+- An analytic study utilizing accepted research designs to evaluate one or more hypotheses regarding the causes and consequences of a health concern within a community. - An experimental study to evaluate the efficacy/effectiveness of a potentially relevant intervention for population health. - A meta-analysis that synthesizes existing knowledge in order to generate a composite estimate of risks and/or consequences of a population health concern.

-An ILE Capstone Project typically will focus on:
+An ILE Capstone Project (i.e., Plan B) typically will focus on: